near/docs/docs/develop/node/validator/validator-bootcamp.md

 > 8.x.x

-#### Step 2 – Install NEAR-CLI
+#### Install NEAR-CLI
-Next, install NEAR-CLI.
-Unless you are logged in as root, which is not recommended you will need to use `sudo` to install NEAR-CLI so that the near binary is saved to /usr/local/bin
+Here's the Github Repository for NEAR CLI.: https://github.com/near/near-cli.
+To install NEAR-CLI, unless you are logged in as root, which is not recommended you will need to use `sudo` to install NEAR-CLI so that the near binary is saved to /usr/local/bin

 ```
 sudo npm install -g near-cli